pdp10/sbpipe/docs/source/user_manual.md

 COPASI 4.16 (Build 104)
 ```

 At this stage, Python, R, Copasi, and (optionally) LaTeX should be installed correctly.
 SB pipe requires the configuration of an environment variable (`$SBPIPE`) which must also be added in the `$HOME`/.bashrc file.
-The package source files also need to be added to `$PATH`.
-Users need to add the following lines to their `$HOME`/.bashrc file:
+The package also needs to be added to `$PATH`.
+To do so, users need to add the following lines to their `$HOME`/.bashrc file:

 ```
 # SBPIPE
 export SBPIPE=/path/to/sbpipe
-export PATH=$PATH:$SBPIPE/sbpipe
+export PATH=$PATH:$SBPIPE/scripts

 ```